 Chronic exposure to paraquat, a toxic weed killer used in the US, has been associated with the development of Parkinson’s disease.
 Individuals are already filing Texas Paraquat lawsuits to seek compensation for this illness and other damages.

 If you or a loved one has developed Parkinson’s disease or other effects of paraquat, you could be eligible to file a mass tort Texas paraquat lawsuit.
-Get in touch with us at Rueb Stoller Daniel for a case review to ensure that you file your claim in time.
+Get in touch with us at Dalimonte Rueb Stoller for a case review to ensure that you file your claim in time.